w3c/wai-tutorials/source/menus/styling.html.erb.md

 ## Menu items

-Use colors and styling to identify menu items and their states, yet do not rely on color alone to convey such information.
+Convey menu items and their states by using color and other styling options.
+Don’t rely on color alone as some users will be unable to perceive such changes.
 For example, change the shape of a menu item, or add an icon, in addition to changing its color when it is selected.

 ### Default state